BasPieren/web-design-1819/README.md

 Here I explain the research for this project.

 ### User
 Larissa is blind.
-She uses a braille rule and a screen reader.
+She uses a braille rule and a screenreader.
 You understand that many of the common design patterns do not work optimally for her because they are designed 100% from a visual point of view.

 ### User Scenario
 This is my user scenario (in Dutch):